 We hear Keith in voice over as we see footage of him taking a walk.
 The camera films him front on as he strolls along, tossing his hair.
 We hear him say that he sees himself more credentialed as a scientist, though he admits, “I don’t have a lot of high level credentials.”
 Try none.
 Keith has no high level credentials.
 He graduated from RPI with a 2.26 grade point average.
 He thinks of himself as “a good scientific thinker.
 I’m an interesting person.
 I’m a controversial person.
 But most importantly, I’m an unconventional person.”

-We hear recorded conversation from the mediation.
+We hear recorded conversation from the meeting.
 Keith asks Bonnie why she thinks Allison would need to “armor up with a fan club.”
-Bonnie goes in y’all.
+Bonnie goes straight in.
 “Probably a fear of being nothing?
 Or a fear of like, just something scary in there.”
 “My turn,” Allison quickly says.
 “I feel like Bonnie doesn’t like me.
 I feel like she’s never liked me,” she says on the edge of tears.
 “So, there’s this inner war of wanting to be loved and accepted and embraced by her, but then also feeling like… competition, competition, competition.”

 We cut to Mark and Bonnie organizing the stuff they want to bring to the FBI.
 Mark wants the investigators to understand that DOS is a reflection of a pattern within Nxivm.
 It took years of indoctrination for DOS to happen, Mark says.